symfony/symfony-docs/cookbook/console/console_command.rst

    Support for registering commands in the service container was added in version 2.4.

+By default, Symfony will take a look in the ``Command`` directory of you bundles and automatically register your commands.
+For the ones implementing the ``ContainerAwareCommand`` interface, Symfony will even inject the container.

-Instead of putting your command in the ``Command`` directory and having Symfony auto-discover it for you, you can register commands in the service container using the ``console.command`` tag:
+If you wan to, you can instead register them as services in the container using the ``console.command`` tag:

 .. configuration-block::